alex-reardon/PPMI_merge/README.md

 | right subiculum |

-* for cit 168 regions, we have ( noting that regions vary greatly in size/reliability ) :
+* For cit 168 regions, we have ( noting that regions vary greatly in size/reliability ) :

 | short name | anatomy         |
 |--------------|--------------|